Shellyoung/AdvancedTradeSkillWindow2/README.md

   ![Custom face](https://github.com/Shellyoung/AdvancedTradeSkillWindow2/assets/40469927/3cfb59b4-be79-4edf-867f-b5fafac297ee)

-  You can create categories and put recipes in them.
+  You can create categories and put recipes into them.

   ### Reporting